-- Attempt to contact your immediate family. (it is good practice to designate a common point of contact that your family & friends know to call)
+- Attempt to contact your immediate family.
+(It is good practice to designate a common point of contact that your family and friends know to call.)

 - Provide information to university officials for rosters upon request.

-- Register on the emergency database designed to share information in an emergency at reconnect.utk.edu.
+- Register on the emergency database designed to share information in an emergency at reconnect.tennessee.edu.

 - If you’re unable to register online, call the university safe line at 865-656-7233 to be added to the database.